neighborhoods/KojoWorkerDecoratorComponent/README.md

 ```

-Configurable decorators should provide default configuration values when possible.
+Decorator parameters have default values when possible.
 Those values are defined using DI parameters.
 The parameter values can be overridden by redefining them.
 Make sure that the file containing the value you want to be applied is loaded last, i.e. load the service definitions from you project after service definitions from your dependencies.
 To avoid mixing builder and decorator definitions, provide them in a separate yaml file.
 Few examples are shown below.